What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 My fracture is displaced.
 Does that automatically mean I need surgery?

-A simple displaced fracture may be a candidate for closed reduction, which means manual realignment without cutting the patient open.
-If the bone can be reduced, held in a properly applied cast, and monitored with X-rays at 7 and 14 days, patients should ask why surgery is being recommended first.
+No. Displaced does not automatically mean surgical.
+A simple displaced fracture may be a candidate for closed reduction, which is manual realignment without surgery.
+If the bone can be reduced, held in a cast, and monitored with X-rays at 7 and 14 days, patients should ask why surgery is being recommended first.

 Can this fracture be manually reduced and held in a cast with follow-up X-rays to confirm alignment?